 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
 U.S. citizens studying in the UK for less than six months may enter the UK under two categories: Short-Term Study Visa or Tier 4 (General) Student Visa.

-Most UW-Eau Claire students enter under the Short-Term Study Visa category.
-See the "Visa Information: UK" in the Learning Content section of your UW-Eau Claire online BlugoldsAbroad account for basic information about the visa options
+Most semester UW-Eau Claire students enter under the Short-Term Study Visa category.
+Academic year students must apply for a Tier 4 (General) Student Visa.
+See the "Visa Information: UK" in the Learning Content section of your UW-Eau Claire BlugoldsAbroad account for basic information about the visa options.
+This information will be discussed briefly at study abroad orientation, also.